skilesare/immortality/the_bootstrap/what_comes_next.md

 It is the core tenet of this book that by reforming and targeting the way our money works, that we can enable this next bootstrap.
 What will occur, I think, is that the reconfiguration of our pursuit of cash will develop exponentially and produce institutions that transcend our 'known' areas.
 Big dreams, but we have to start somewhere.

-##Intellegence to Super-Intellegence
+##Intelligence to Super-Intelligence

 This one is fairly straight forward, but may not play out the way many expect.
-This bootstrap isn't just faster intellegence.
-Faster intellegence gets us there faster because the bootsrap builds ontop of the underlying structure of science.
-But what will the super intellegence be?
+This bootstrap isn't just faster intelligence.
+Faster intelligence gets us there faster because the bootstrap builds on top of the underlying structure of science.
+But what will the superintelligence be?
 What systems will emerge when science is so basic to a thing that a systems is being built around it?